MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 Figure 19: Test bench used.

-We have tested 5 graphite-sensors, each made with a different type of pencil : 3B, 2B, B, H, 2H.
+We have tested 5 graphite-sensors.
+Each, made with a different type of pencil: 3B, 2B, B, H, 2H.
 To carry out the measurements, we placed the sensors on the various cylinders, in tension and compression, as can be seen respectively in figures 20 and 21.
 This enabled us to measure differences in resistance as a function of pencil type and deformation.

 ![Deformation_tension](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/5b5fe1e5-2fde-4161-aca8-79e347c75b0c)